WDI-SEA/notes/00-config-deployment/installfest/osx/unit-1.md

 git config --global credential.helper cache
 ```

-**Setting up Github Personal Accress Token**
+**Setting up Github Personal Access Token**

 We are going to to use need to generate a personal access token on github that will allow us to interact with github using the CLI more easily.

 The official github instructions can be found here [directions found here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a person access token.

-Once you have your personal access token, the next time git askes you for your password in your terminal, you can use the token instead to configure git.
+Once you have your personal access token, the next time git asked you for your password in your terminal, you can use the token instead to configure git.

 First, make sure your [gihtub email](https://github.com/settings/emails) has been verified.

 Once your email has been verified, navigate to the [New Person Access Token page](https://github.com/settings/tokens/new) and do the following.

-1. Give the Personal Access Token a memerable name that describes its funciton, such as **CLI-Access-Token**
+1. Give the Personal Access Token a memorable name that describes its function, such as **CLI-Access-Token**
 1. Click on the expiration drop-down menu and set it to **No Expiration**
 1. Scroll down and click every single scope checkbox
-1. Check that your persnal access token looks like this:
+1. Check that your personal access token looks like this:

 <img width="500" src="./github-personal-access-token.png" />